Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach: Learning Process for Power System RSE

-Building upon the NN architecture established in Section \ref{sec2} and the relaxed SOCP-based RSE problem $\mathrm{(P3)}$ derived in Section \ref{sec3}, Algorithm 1 details the proposed E2E learning algorithm for power system RSE.
+Building upon the NN architecture established in Section \ref{sec2} and the relaxed SOCP-based RSE problem $\mathrm{(P3)}$ derived in Section \ref{sec3}, Algorithm 1 details the proposed optimization-embedded E2E learning algorithm for power system RSE.
 The procedure commences with the generation of a dataset.
-The input features consist of measurements $\bm{z}$, which can be sourced from actual SCADA devices or generated through numerical simulations, while the output labels are the corresponding system states $\bm{V}$.
-After defining necessary hyperparameters and partitioning the dataset $\mathcal{D}$ into training set $\mathcal{D}_{\text{train}}$ and testing set $\mathcal{D}_{\text{test}}$, the relaxed problem $(\mathrm{P3})$ is parametrically modeled to construct the differentiable $\mathrm{Opt-Layer}$ with embedded physical constraints \cite{agrawal2019differentiable}.
+The input features consist of measurements $\bm{z}$, while the output labels are the corresponding system states $\bm{V}$.
+In real-world physical power systems, acquiring absolute ground-truth states is a well-known challenge.
+To address this limitation in practice, the training dataset can be constructed through two primary approaches.
+First, system operators can utilize vast amounts of historical load and generation profiles to run AC power flow calculations, thereby generating a massive dataset of physically consistent states (serving as labels) and their corresponding ideal measurements.
+Noise and extreme outliers are then artificially injected to create the input features, which is the approach adopted in our case studies.
+Alternatively, when relying purely on historical SCADA data, operators can employ computationally intensive offline bad data processing and manual verification to generate highly accurate "pseudo-labels".
+Since offline training is not bound by strict real-time computational constraints, both approaches ensure the availability of high-quality training data, fully supporting the "offline training, online deployment" paradigm.
+After defining necessary hyperparameters and partitioning the dataset $\mathcal{D}$ into training set $\mathcal{D}_{\text{train}}$ and testing set $\mathcal{D}_{\text{test}}$, the relaxed problem $(\mathrm{P3})$ is parametrically modeled to construct the differentiable $\mathrm{Opt-Layer}$ \cite{agrawal2019differentiable}.